ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 assert (((struct foo *)keyValue (dup))->x == 0);
 ```

-This edge case can be accounted for by providing a function, i.e. `keyDetach`, that forces that the key has its very own copy of the data.
+This edge case can be accounted for by providing a private function `keyDetach`, that forces that the key has its very own copy of the data.
-We can then document that the user has to call `keyDetach` when she wants to modify the value directly.

 ```c
 ((struct foo *)keyValue (keyDetach(key)))->x = 1;